redis/docs/content/integrate/write-behind/quickstart/write-behind-guide.md

 ## Concepts

-**Write-behind** is a RDI pipeline used to synchronize data in a Redis database with a downstream data store.
+**Write-behind** is a Write-behind pipeline used to synchronize data in a Redis database with a downstream data store.
 You can think about it as a pipeline that starts with change data capture (CDC) events for a Redis database and then filters, transforms, and maps the data to the target data store data structures.

 The **target** data store to which the write-behind pipeline connects and writes data.